microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/3-accessibility/README.md

 People see the world in different ways, and this includes colors.
 When selecting a color scheme for your site, you should ensure it's accessible to all.
 One great [tool for generating color palettes is Color Safe](http://colorsafe.co/).

 ✅ Identify a web site that is very problematic in its use of color.
 Why?

+Color as Sole Indicator: Using color as the sole means of conveying important information or instructions can pose accessibility issues for individuals who are colorblind or have difficulty perceiving certain colors.
+It's important to provide alternative indicators or additional visual cues to ensure inclusivity.

 ### Use the correct HTML